-Applying a few drops of olive oil to the soles of feet will assist in preventing dry skin.
+Applying a few drops of olive oil to the soles of your feet will help in healing dry skin and in preventing it.
 Individuals with fungal infections of the foot’s skin tissue can benefit from tea treatments.

 The tannin acids in tea can destroy fungus that causes itchy athlete’s foot.
-Individuals can make a healing bath treatment by steeping black tea bags in hot water.
+Individuals suffering from dry, cracked feet can make a healing bath treatment by steeping black tea bags in hot water.
 Allow the water to cool to room temperature before soaking dry cracked feet several times a week.

-There are a great range of creams available to treat feet, some more natural than others, there is also a large range of homemade products available , As we are all individuals we will all require something to suit yourself personally, you may need to sample a few to see what works best in your situation
+You can find an excellent range of creams and other topical remedies available to treat feet, with some being more natural than others.
+There is also a large range of homemade products available.
+As we are all individuals we will all require something to suit yourself personally, you may need to sample a few to see what works best in your situation.